Cornish language revival

 Towards the end of the 20th century people in Cornwall began to campaign to have the Cornish language officially recognised.
-In 2000, the UK Government joined the European Charter for the Protection of Regional or Minority Languages.
+In 2000, the UK Government joined the European Charter for Regional or Minority Languages.
 The Charter said that countries in Europe should protect and promote different languages.
 It was designed to preserve languages used by distinct groups of people like the Cornish, the Welsh and the Scottish.

 Also in 2000, the Government carried out an independent study of the Cornish language.
 In this study, they recommended that the language should be included under the European Charter.
 In November 2002, the UK Government announced that it would indeed include Cornish under the Charter.

 Mr Raynsford, Minister of State – 5th November 2002: